educelab/ink-id/README.rst

    params = inkid.ops.load_default_parameters()
    regions = inkid.data.RegionSet.from_json(region_set_filename)

-There are also some applications included, for example:
+An application is also included for running a training job with intermediate validation and prediction:

 ::

    $ inkid-train-and-predict
-   usage: inkid-train-and-predict [-h] input-file output-path [options]
+   usage: inkid-train-and-predict [infile] [outfile] [options]

 Examples
 --------

+SLURM Jobs
+^^^^^^^^^^

+This code is most commonly used in Singularity containers, run as SLURM jobs on a compute cluster.
+For documentation of this usage, see `here <https://code.cs.uky.edu/seales-research/ink-id/-/blob/develop/scripts/singularity/inkid.def>`_.

 Grid Training
 ^^^^^^^^^^^^^